isomerpages/moe-nanhuahigh/_our-curriculum/Humanities.md

 Students learning about cross lights

 ![](/images/SS%20Issues%20Investigation.jpg)
-Guiding students in Issues Investigation
+Issues Investigation in collaboration with New Town Secondary School